“There has to be more to this” he thought.

 Conversation by Team Perfection (Teleios Inc.) compiled by Safo Akonnor

-Feel free to leave any questions , comments or requests On what you'd like to see next below.
+Be encouraged to leave any questions , comments or requests on topics/ conversations you'd like to see next below.
 We would love to hear from you.